crisapal/Arduino-Piano/README.md

 1. Software side - designed with the modern and flexible JavaFX.

 2. Hardware side - working with Arduino Mega 2560.

+A video explaining the entire flow of the project is now available on Youtube ( romanian language)